-“What happened?” they chanted.
+“What happened?” they asked.
 “I thought you said you sold all of the stickers?”

-“I lied” was a miserable mantra that I repeated throughout the rest of the day.
-At the end of the painfully-long afternoon, I resolved I would never lie again.
-Ever.
-Well, as close to never as I could get.
+“I lied” was a miserable mantra I repeated throughout the rest of the day.
+At the end of the painfully long afternoon, I knew one truth: My words and actions have consequences.

-Forty years later, I could not run away from the uncomfortable situation I created with my students.
+Fast-forward to this uncomfortable situation with my students.
 Their eyes glistened.
 I could tell by their trust-filled expressions that they expected a response from me.